syncfusion-content/ej2-common-docs/ej2-javascript/common/security-considerations.md

 ### Function Template

 Using Syncfusion Javascript UI Controls, users can customize and add the functionalities.
 To achieve this, Syncfusion provided the template support also.
 A template can contains a variety of elements, depending on the context in which it is being used.
 This template rendering also compatible with Content Security Policy.
 For more information, you can refer this [documentation](https://ej2.syncfusion.com/documentation/common/template#function-template).

+### Preventing from Third-Party Cookies

+Cookies are small pieces of data stored on a user's device by the web browser while browsing a website.
+They are commonly used in web applications for various purposes, such as session management, user authentication, and tracking user behavior.

+Syncfusion Javascript controls are not using any type of cookies to store the any type of datas, apart from local storage.
+Local storage saves information only if the state persistence is turned on.